dmillett/clash/README.md

 ; Build filters with conditionals and predicates (fail fast) ((all? predicate1? (any? pred2? pred3?) pred4?) solution_data)

-; true for the first item in the collection is satisfied, otherwise false (until? predicate? collection)
+; true when the first item in a collection is satisfied, otherwise false (until? predicate? collection)

 ; Collect all of the items in a collection until 'predicate' is satisfied